apb305/mern_ecommerce_app/README.md

 # E-Commerce App

 A full-stack e-commerce site created using the MERN stack technologies.
 This app was deployed on Render.com (front-end/back-end).
+Here is a DEMO of the project.

 ### Technologies used in this project:
 * React